We are outgunned and outmanned 5 to 1 against cyber attackers. What automated tools can we use to defend and protect ourselves against them?

-Artificial intelligence is becoming increasingly important in the defense of healthcare providers and patients, while the number and size of cyber attacks against the industry continues to rise to unprecedented levels.
-All this at a time when many of us are distracted by the current pandemic and in dire need of health services - perhaps now more than ever in our past, other than perhaps in times of kinetic military conflict.
+Artificial intelligence is becoming increasingly important in the defense of healthcare providers and patients as the number and size of cyber attacks against the industry continues to rise to unprecedented levels.
+This, occurring at a critical time when many of us are distracted by the current pandemic and in more dire need of health services than ever before, flirts with disaster.

-Our outdated security tools and other controls simply cannot cope with sophisticated APTs - (advanced persistent threats) from pariah nation state military espionage units.
-Nor can it cope with a newly emboldened Eastern Mafia, where organized crime syndicates operate with impunity from behind the former Iron Curtain, seemingly immune from local law enforcement, prosecution, or deportation to the civilized world, where law and order still largely prevail.
+Our outdated security tools simply cannot cope with sophisticated APTs - (advanced persistent threats) from pariah nation state military espionage units.
+Nor can it cope with a newly emboldened Eastern Mafia, where organized crime syndicates operate with impunity from behind the former Iron Curtain.
+They are seemingly immune from local law enforcement, prosecution, or deportation to the civilized world where law and order still largely prevail.

-Many of these attacks in fact, whether conducted by military officers or proxies, are nothing more than a form of cyber warfare in order to further the political and economic objectives of their host regimes.
-Destabilizing the more successful west has been an ambition of the USSR since the advent of the Cold War.
-Today cyber attacks and information warfare add a new dimension to achieve this lasting objective in the competition for global power.
-Indeed this cyber conflict has been carefully engineered to take advantage of the trickle technique, where on an ongoing trickle of seemingly innocuous minor attacks has been engineered to weaken the internals of other countries over time, careful not to cross a line in the sand that might cause a massive kinetic or other response from the nation being attacked.
+Today, cyber attacks and information warfare add a new dimension of battle in the competition for global power.
+Indeed, this cyber conflict has been carefully engineered to take advantage of the trickle technique, where on an ongoing trickle of seemingly innocuous minor attacks has been engineered to weaken the internals of other countries over time.
+These minor attacks are carefully created as to not cross a line in the sand that might cause a massive kinetic or other response from the attacked nation.

-In my presentation below I talk about the rising tide of sophisticated well funded cyber adversaries, the advent of deepfakes, CEO Fraud or Business Email Compromise (BEC) as its also known, and how AI is making these scams even more convincing and difficult to detect.
-I talk about the need for us to develop and implement AI-based cyber defensive tools to inoculate our networks against attacks.
-I discuss the need to protect healthcare providers, staff and patients from attack that could result in patient harm or even death.
+Watch Richard Staynings, Chief Security Strategist at Cylera talk about the rising tide of sophisticated, well-funded cyber adversaries, the advent of deep fakes, CEO Fraud or Business Email Compromise (BEC) as its also known, and how AI is making these scams even more convincing and difficult to detect.
+He also talks about the need for us to develop and implement AI-based cyber defensive tools to inoculate our networks against attacks.
+Further discussing the need to protect healthcare providers, staff and patients from attack that could result in patient harm or even death.
 Increased automation and machine intelligence will permit us to respond quickly and thoroughly, and to thwart attacks before patient safety and HIT system availability are impacted.

 Cylera's MedCommand platform for Healthcare IoT Security and Management, makes extensive use of artificial intelligence.
 For more information check out our Products page.